sarinaziraksima/MATLAB-GUI/README.md

 Tb: duration of each bit sent by a pulse
 Reference signal: rectangular with a duty cycle of 20% or 50%, cosine, sawtooth, or triangular wave.

-Note:
--Since the numbers are normalized, the initial values for the duration of each bit should not contain a floating point.
--This project is coded and tested in MATLAB R2019b.
+Note: Since the numbers are normalized, the initial values for the duration of each bit should not contain a floating point.
+This project is coded and tested in MATLAB R2019b.